aaronchann1227/TimeSeriesPrediction/README.md

 # TimeSeriesPrediction

-Building a time series prediction model using SARIMA and perform data analysis
+Time Series Data analysis and predictive model using SARIMA.